viaduct-ai/airflow-diff-action/README.md

 Outputs a textual diff of the DAG dependencies, and also generates PNG images of the rendered DAG structure.

+Example usage that:

-Example usage that creates a pull request comment with the diff, and uploads the PNG images as artifacts.
+* creates a pull request comment with the diff
+* deletes previous pull request comments
+* uploads the diffs and PNG images as artifacts

 ```yaml
 name: Diff Airflow DAG